-Church Council will hold its monthly meeting on Sunday, December 3th after the worship service.
+Church Council will not hold its monthly meeting in May.

-ATTENTION MILLCREEK: NOVEMBER & DECEMBER DATES AND ACTIVITIES
+ATTENTION MILLCREEK: MAY AND JUNE DATES AND ACTIVITIES

 Monthly Church Breakfast